-TTFC's investments are limited to cash, bonds and insurance-linked securities (ILS).
+TTFC's investments are limited to cash, direct bond holdings, fixed income funds, forward contracts (fx hedging) and insurance-linked securities (ILS).
 The driver for market risk is the bond portfolio.
-As of year-end 2021, TTFC investments amount to CHF 471m, cash & cash equivalents to CHF 115m.
+As of year-end 2022, TTFC investments amount to CHF 518m, cash & cash equivalents to CHF 87m.
 Investments classes, ratings in the investment portfolio follow the investment guidelines.

 TTFC's market risk exposure is therefore limited to interest rates, spreads, and FX risk only.
 All other risks (equities, real estate, hedge funds, private equity, etc.) are nil.
-Compared to the previous year, market risk has slightly decreased driven by a reduction in FX risk.
+Compared to the previous year, market risk has slightly increased driven by the increased size of the investment portfolio.